martincf/lightbox/index.md

 ---
-title: Lightbox darkroom - an open darkroom in the Northwest of England
+title: Lightbox Darkroom - an open darkroom in the Northwest of England
 layout: default
 ---